abdulvahapmutlu/alexnet-exemplar-deep-feature-extraction/README.md

-# AlexNet Exemplar Deep Feature Extraction
+#Pretrained CNN-based Exemplar Deep Feature Extraction
 This repository contains code for extracting deep features from images using multiple pre-trained deep learning models, including AlexNet.
 The extracted features are then processed and selected using statistical methods for subsequent classification tasks.
 The code also includes functionality for handling sub-images and training a classifier.

 ## Features